Last updated on March 12th, 2022 at 01:29 pm

 Valley of the Rocks

-One of the best places to visit in North Devon is definitely the Valley of the Rocks, which is part of the South West Coast Path which I’d love to hike one day!
+One of my favourite things to do in North Devon is to visit the Valley of the Rocks, which is part of the South West Coast Path – which I’d love to hike one day!

 This is a wonderful walk that can be as short or as long as you like.
-For the views in the picture above, head right (East) along the path.
+For the views in the picture above, head right (East) along the path if coming from the carpark.

 Parking is on a Pay & Display basis and costs £2.00 for an hour, £3.00 for 2 hours, or £5.00 for the day.
 You can also walk there from Lynton.